R4ULtv/lazypr/README.md

 3. Fill in the template sections based on your commit history
 4. Preserve template structure, headers, and checkboxes

+> **⚠️ Important Note:** Using PR templates significantly increases the amount of input and output tokens consumed by the GROQ AI API.
+By using your own API key, you are in control of the API usage—please be careful and monitor your costs accordingly.

 You can also specify a template by name or path:

 ```bash